MoonStruckHorrors/airtel-usage/README.md

 I use it in a cronjob personally to get hourly notifications about the remaining high-speed data usage for Airtel Broadband.

+# Usage / Installation

+To add to your crontab, run install.sh

 # Few things

 * Save data, save lives.
 512kbps is hell on earth.